Monday, June 14, 2010

 a) Dumping our former dating criterion, making a new one and settling for Mr. Good Enough

-b) Exercising our right to choose, explore and second guess our dating life because
+b) Exercising our right to choose, explore and second guess our dating life because we can in this day in age?

 My view—a combination of A & B (sorry not on the menu)--these options should not be mutually exclusive.
 Doing a little homework and reflecting on what you and your ideal partner’s values and key qualities should share is the first step (hopefully this is where you dump the romantic comedy movie requirements).